How Weather Detectives Scrutinize Would-Be World Records

 Some places in Saharan Africa probably well exceed the top heat measurements currently on record, according to satellite data.
 And in Antarctica, there's too few weather stations to truly know where the coldest place is on that continent.

-Plus, as technology improves, scientists get the opportunity to establish new records that once seemed unimaginable.
+Plus, as technology improves, scientists get the opportunity to establish records that once seemed unimaginable.

 "When I started this project, I never thought, for example, that one of our records would be 'How long is the longest lightning flash ever recorded?'
 And yet, just earlier this year, we came up with a measurement taken by satellite over Argentina of a single lightning flash that stretched 440 miles," says Cerveny.